kvesteri/sqlalchemy-continuum/docs/index.rst

     # 1

-Changelog
+Changeset
 ---------

-Continuum provides easy way for getting the changelog of given version object.
-Each version contains a changelog property which holds a dict of changed fields in that version.
+Continuum provides easy way for getting the changeset of given version object.
+Each version contains a changeset property which holds a dict of changed fields in that version.

 ::